-- That the student has a solid knowledge of molecular biological problems that challenge computing. - That the student is able to abstract the essence of the various biological problems to pose solutions using their knowledge of Computer Science a) An ability to apply knowledge of mathematics, science.
-(Usage)
+- That the student has a solid knowledge of molecular biological problems that challenge computing. - That the student is able to abstract the essence of the various biological problems to pose solutions using their knowledge of Computer Science

 6. Contribution to Outcomes